19hours/sg-statutes/Acts/Census Act.md

 ### Census officers

-7\.—(1) Every census officer shall be deemed to be a public servant within the meaning of the Penal Code.
-(Cap.
+7\.—(1) Every census officer shall be deemed to be a public servant within the meaning of the Penal Code (Cap.
 224).

 (2) Every census officer appointed under section 6 shall carry with him at all times when on duty the letter of appointment furnished to him under that section and shall produce the letter for inspection by any person who may in good faith question his authority as a census officer.